marketing353/vacymax/PRIVACY_POLICY.md

 ## 20. Acknowledgment

-By using VacationMax, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.
+By using DoubleMyHolidays, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.

 If you do not agree with this policy, please discontinue use of the Service immediately.